dlang/DIPs/DIPs/DIP-1NNN-QFS.md

 ## Breaking Changes and Deprecations

 This change is purely additional.
-It only affects custom types that have members named like the aforementioned compiler-recognized member names which is presumed unlikely.
+It only affects user-defined types that have members accidently named like the aforementioned compiler-recognized member names which is presumed unlikely.
-Even then, the change would not actually break that code or change its semantics.
+This code, if it exists, would only be affected if indexing syntax is used on those types.
+If so, renaming the conflicting members will preserve the behavior.

 ## References